mallardduck/php-whois-client/README.md

 When you need to work with Whois lookups in PHP this library provides a very basic client!

 Rather than focus on the user-friendly output this library focuses on the raw Whois protocol.
-The library is limited in function since it's intended to be a low-level client that handles only request and raw output.
+The library is limited in function since its intended to be a low-level client that handles only request and raw output.
 Basically the package supports the look up of a TLDs primary Whois server and then will do a query of the domain provided.

 ## Requirements